grascya/Brain-Tumours-Classification-CNN/README.md

   - No Tumor: Normal brain scans without detectable tumors.

-  - Pituitary: Tumors affecting the pituitary gland, which can be cancerous or non-cancerous.
+  - Pituitary: Tumors affecting the pituitary gland can be cancerous or non-cancerous.
 - The model performs well with an overall Accuracy of 96%